UWNNY Board of Directors announces departure of CEO; Jamie Cox reflects on time with organization and talks next steps

-WATERTOWN — The United Way of Northern New York, which recently celebrated its 100-year anniversary, has announced the departure of its current President and Chief Executive Officer James “Jamie” L. Cox, effective March 18.
+WATERTOWN — The United Way of Northern New York, which recently celebrated its 100th anniversary, has announced the departure of its president and CEO, James “Jamie” L. Cox, effective March 18.

-When Mr. Cox initially came to Watertown for an in-person interview, he said the one prompt they gave him was: How are you going to change the United Way of Northern New York?
-He said it was a challenging question given he didn’t know the people, culture, society, or geography of the area.
+When Mr. Cox came to Watertown for an in-person interview, he said he was given one prompt: How are you going to change the United Way of Northern New York?
+He said it was a challenging question given that he didn’t know the people, culture, society or geography of the area.

 “No one person can do this alone, and as the CEO, the best part was putting together a team that, quite frankly, completely transformed who we are and how we do it,” Mr. Cox said.